Mhm0ud/CloudFormation_Templates/README.md

 # CloudFormation_Templates

-  Cloudformation template to create CI/CD using AWS pipeline that build and deploy to ecs fargate tasks.
+  Cloudformation template to create CI/CD using AWS pipeline that build and deploy Nodejs App to ecs fargate tasks.

 ## Parameters